ZJULearning/AdaDB/README.md

 * GPU: GTX 1080Ti

 ## Usage
-You can use AdaDB just like any other PyTorch optimizers.
+You can use AdaDB like any other PyTorch optimizers.
 ```
 optimizer = optimizers.AdaDB(model.parameters(), lr=1e-3, final_lr=0.1)
 ```